conoro/hugo.conoroneill.com/content/post/favourite-software-tools.md

 comment: false
 ---

-<div style="clear:both;"></div>Not flu - vicious throat infection and tonsil infection.
+Not flu - vicious throat infection and tonsil infection.
 Still in bits.
 Still agony to swallow saliva.
 So up late again.
 I got a new twin-CPU machine in work on Wednesday.
 I decided to write a list of all of the tools I definitely needed to install on it in addition to the corporate installs.
 I assumed it it would be 10 or 15\.
 Bloody hell, more like 40\.
 Some are obvious, others are quite nichey.
 Here's what I can remember off the top of my head (most are free apart from the obvious ones)

 * Firefox (+ Adblock, Sitebar, ReloadEvery, Flashgot, User Agent Switcher, ieview, Image Zoom, Linky, Jump Link, BugMeNot, Mozilla Archive Format, Slashfix, Disable Targets for Downloads, Tabbrowser Preferences, BetterSearch, Bloglines Toolkit and Livelines.
 Whew!)
 * Thunderbird (+ Enigmail)